auxesisgroup/altcoin/README.md

 ```

-#### 8. Change the name of the litecoin-qt.pro file to Altcoin-qt.pro in main folder.
+#### 8. Change the name of the litecoin-qt.pro file to altcoin-qt.pro in main folder.